 Medicare is Australia’s public health scheme that guarantees Australian citizens, permanent residents and some overseas visitors access to a range of health services at a reduced cost or no cost.
-It’s funded by both federal and state governments, and by the Medicare Levy (currently 1.5% of every taxpayer’s taxable income, with an additional levy for high income earners who don't have private health insurance).
+It’s funded by both federal and state governments, and by the Medicare Levy (a fee charged to every taxpayer’s taxable income, with an additional levy for high-income earners who don't have private health insurance).

 Keep reading to find out how Medicare and health insurance can work together to protect your healthcare needs.